dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Force-of-Multi-Layer-Perceptron.md

 <span class='green'>I-know-nothing:</span> Master, how can I create such a intelligent machine to recognize and label given images?

 <span class='red'>I-know-everything:</span> Young Padwan, we will use the <span class='purple'> Force of Neural Networks</span> inspired from our brain.
 Here, let me take you on a journey of one example for example 0.
 We have 784 pixel values in range  [0-1] describing what zero looks like (pixels bright in the center in shape of 0 and dark like the dark side elsewhere).
+Have a look at 0 example above.
 0 passes through the network like the one shown below and return 10 values which will help in classfying the image is 0 or 1 or 2 and so on.

-<span class='green'>I-know-nothing:</span> How will the number decide which image is what label?
+<span class='green'>I-know-nothing:</span> How will the network decide which image is what label?

 <span class='red'>I-know-everything:</span> If the image passed is 0 (also known as <span class='orange'>forward pass</span>), the network will output array [1, 0, 0, 0, 0, 0, 0, 0, 0, 0].
-The first place 1 indicates the image passed is 0.
+The first place 1 indicates the image passed is 0, hence label 0.

 <span class='green'>I-know-nothing:</span> How does the network learn such a magic trick?

 <span class='red'>I-know-everything:</span> Young Padwan, you are learning to ask right questions.
 I will give 2 explainations so listen closely.
 First let me give you an intuitive explaination.
-The neural networks train themselves  repetitively on data so that they can adjust the weights in each layer of the network to get the final result closer to given label.
+The neural networks train themselves  repetitively on data so that they can adjust the weights in each layer of the network to get the final result closer to given label by minimizing loss function.
 Now the second explaination in jargon words, as shown in the network we have input layer, hidden layer and output layer.
 Okay?
-So, input layer has 784 nodes (neurons) i.e. it accepts 784 values which is exactly our example 0 has.
+So, input layer has 784 nodes (neurons) i.e. it accepts 784 values which is exactly what our example 0 has.
 Next node is hidden layer which contains 16 neuron and what are its values?
 They are randomly initialized.
-Next is the output layer which has 10 nodes.
-These are the values which our network gives us after performing special operations which we will then compare to our desired label which is zero in this case.
+This random intialization also plays a critical role, we can't just set all values to 0 or very high values as they can get us into trouble like vanishing gradient or exploding gradients.
+We will explore this term more in our LSTM post.
+There are many initialization techniques like [He initialization](https://arxiv.org/abs/1502.01852), [Xavier initialization](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf), etc. Next is the output layer which has 10 nodes.
+These are the values which our network gives us after performing special operations which then we will compare to our desired label which is zero in this case.

 <p align="center">
 <img src='/images/mnist_mlp_files/mnist_network.png' />